Coronavirus: Employer's resource centre

 Our Q&As below cover all aspects of the Scheme and have been updated throughout to reflect the latest guidance.
 However, this section gives a quick overview of the most significant recent changes announced on 29th May 2020.

-- Flexible furlough: from 1st July, employers can operate “flexible furlough”, meaning that employees can work part time and be furloughed on the days they are not working.
+- Flexible furlough: from 1st July, employers can operate “flexible furlough”, meaning that employees can work part time and be furloughed for the time they are not working.
 For further detail see our Q&A on “How does flexible furlough work?” below.

 - Closure of scheme to new entrants: from 1st July only those who have previously been furloughed for a minimum of 3 weeks under the old rules will be covered by the Scheme.
 This means that staff members who have not previously been furloughed must be furloughed by 10th June.
 This allows those staff members to complete a minimum three week furlough period under the old rules, meaning they can then be flexibly furloughed under the new rules.
+There is an exception for employees returning from statutory leave after 10th June 2020.
 For further detail see our Q&A on “How does flexible furlough work?” below.

 - Employer contributions: from August, employers will have to contribute to staff pay as the Scheme winds down.
 In August, this will involve payment of NI and pension, then 10% of pay in September, and finally 20% of pay in October.
 For further detail see our Q&A on “What staffing costs are covered by the Scheme?” below.

 The Chancellor announced on Friday 20th March 2020 that a new “Coronavirus Job Retention Scheme” would be created.
 The Government’s website contains various guidance pages giving details about how the Scheme works in practice.
 The guidance is accompanied by a Treasury Direction to HMRC published on 15th April 2020 and updated on 22nd May.
 The portal to access the Scheme opened on 20th April 2020.